webdevisaacpotter/aaact-aatia.github.io/content/en/intake-form-software/index.md

                 <span class="required"> (required)</span>
             </legend>
             <div class="gc-input-radio">
-                <div class="wb-inv">What is the current stage of development for your project?</div>
                 <input id="stage.0" data-rule-required="true" class="gc-radio__input" type="radio" value="Design (drafting requirements)" name="Stage of Development">
                 <label class="gc-radio-label" for="stage.0">
                     Design (drafting requirements)
                 </label>
             </div>
             <div class="gc-input-radio">
-                <div class="wb-inv">What is the current stage of development for your project?</div>
                 <input id="stage.1" class="gc-radio__input" type="radio" value="Development (building the solution)" name="Stage of Development">
                 <label class="gc-radio-label" for="stage.1">
                     Development (building the solution)
                 </label>
             </div>
             <div class="gc-input-radio">
-                <div class="wb-inv">What is the current stage of development for your project?</div>
                 <input id="stage.2" class="gc-radio__input" type="radio" value="Quality assurance (reviewing the app, most development is complete)" name="Stage of Development">
                 <label class="gc-radio-label" for="stage.2">
                     Quality assurance (reviewing the app, most development is complete)
                 </label>
             </div>
             <div class="gc-input-radio">
-                <div class="wb-inv">What is the current stage of development for your project?</div>
                 <input id="stage.3" class="gc-radio__input" type="radio" value="Ready for or post deployment (app has been accepted in its current state)" name="Stage of Development">
                 <label class="gc-radio-label" for="stage.3">
                     Ready for or post deployment (app has been accepted in its current state)